shashankyld/wifi-slam/README.md

 1. Two Poses
 2. Two Tracks
 ```
+41. Check and solve if airodrop-ng ony pubishes 2.4 GHz wifis
 ### SSH Access

 To SSH into the system from your personal PC with a LAN cable connection, use the following command: